Hefei-No-1-Game-Club/CoronaVirus-Diary/README.md

 ## Description

 This project is designed to help teenagers (especially those people who is under 14 years old) to get information on what COVID-19 is and how to protect themselves from COVID-19 in an interactive and funny way.
+It also can inspire teenagers to think about people and countries' different attitudes towards this pandemic.

 ## Installation